RuinedSnowyDay/roadbuilder_frontend/design/concepts/ResourceList/ResourceList.md

     + **requires** resourceList is in the set of ResourceLists, index1 and index2 are non-negative integers less than the length of the ResourceList
     + **effects** swaps the IndexedResources at the provided indices in the ResourceList.
+  + moveResource(resourceList: ResourceList, oldIndex: Number, newIndex: Number)
+    + **requires** resourceList is in the set of ResourceLists, oldIndex and newIndex are non-negative integers less than the length of the ResourceList, and newIndex is not equal to oldIndex
+    + **effects** changes the index of the IndexedResource at the provided oldIndex to the provided newIndex in the ResourceList.
+Increments the indices of all IndexedResources with list being provided resourceList and index greater than or equal to provided newIndex by 1.
+Decrements the indices of all IndexedResources with list being provided resourceList and index greater than provided oldIndex by 1.
   + deleteResourceList(resourceList: ResourceList)
     + **requires** resourceList is in the set of ResourceLists
     + **effects** removes the ResourceList from the set of ResourceLists.
 Also removes all